Mirzyaaliii/Speech-Enhancement/README.md

 ## Resynthesis
 To resynthesize the wave file from predicted features, Inverse Gammatone filterbank is applied<sup>1</sup>.

-5. To synthesize file, give according path and run the following script - synthesized_enhanced_file.m
+5. To synthesize file, give according path and run the following script - synthesize_enhanced_file.m